-Table 7: Grid Method summary table
+Table 7: Grid method example 2 summary table

-Criteria Process Evidence to retain Repeating blocks From RCP or site inspection photo, confirm the existence of repeating blocks.
-RCP or Assessor's mock-up of typical grid or photo demonstrating regular grid.
+CRITERIA PROCESS EVIDENCE TO RETAIN Functional space is assessable There is lighting installed in the functional space, or there is a contractual agreement to install a proposed system within three months of the assessment date.
+The functional space area is equal to or larger than 50m2.
+The functional space contains at least 50m2 of open office space.
+Open office space in the functional space is at least 15% of the total functional space area.
+Floor plan or assessor sketch clearly showing the functional space has at least 50m2 of open office space and this open office space makes up at least 15% of the total functional space area.
+Add additional evidence with photographs where possible.
+Site notes confirming any contractual agreements where a proposed system is to be installed within three months of the assessment date.
+Repeating blocks From RCP or site inspection photograph, confirm the existence of repeating blocks.
+RCP or assessor's mock-up of typical grid or photograph demonstrating regular grid.
 Identify repeating block coverage From RCP or site walk through, confirm the repeating blocks are consistent for either 50% NLA or 250m 2 (whichever is smaller).
-RCP or Assessor's mock-up drawing identifying the area of the repeating block.
-Luminaire From documentation provided or site inspection to identify which type or luminaire listed in Table 1 is observed in each Functional Space.
-Site notes confirming only minor variations in luminaires present I the Functional space compared to the repeating block.
-Photographs or site notes identifying all qualifying luminaire types are present within the Open Office Area.
+RCP or assessor's mock-up drawing identifying the area of the repeating block.
+Luminaire From documentation provided or site inspection to identify which type or luminaire listed in Table 1 is observed in each functional space .
+Site notes confirming only minor variations in luminaires present in the functional space compared to the repeating block.
+Photographs or site notes identifying all qualifying luminaire types are present within the open office area.